 - 1. Select the proposal (or some portion of the proposal) for award - 2.
-Place the proposal in the Basket if funding currently is unavailable; or - 3.
-Reject the proposal (will not be placed in the Basket)
+Place the proposal in the Basket if funding currently is unavailable; or

+3. Reject the proposal (will not be considered for award and will not be placed in the Basket)